-Watching the season of autumn unfold in the Broads is truly magical but finding autumnal activities to please both you and the kids can be tricky.
-These shorter walks, suitable for families, have something for everyone to help keep the whole family happy this half term.
+Watching the seasons unfold in the Broads is truly magical but finding activities to please both you and the kids can be tricky.
+These shorter walks, suitable for families, have something for everyone to help keep the whole family happy during the holidays.

 It’s just the right the length to walk to the small play area by the Broad and back with little ones.
 There are lots of little water-filled dykes and ditches for kids to poke around in and big trees to play hide and seek.
 Plenty of ducks, a planked walkway into the woods.

 Sometimes, there is a coffee and cake van.

 Salhouse Broads has a small car park, toilets, a picnic grassed areas and boat moorings.
 More info

 A nice short, circular walk (just the right the length for little ones) suitable for pushchairs.
 From the car park near the staithe, the route takes you along the boardwalk, up to the church.
 You can usually climb the church tower (if little legs can manage it) and have a cuppa in their lovely café in the churchyard, however this is currently closed due to CV-19 restrictions.
 The boardwalk passes through woodland and reedbed habitats and a number of interesting plants.
 Cetti’s warblers can often be heard but these brown birds are much harder to see.